danny525/Metadata-Retrieval-Recovery-Tool/README.md

 <img src="demo/example.png" width="600">

 ### The API Tool
-This is a tool I developed to recover videos in these scenarios.
-Using YouTube's API, it takes a snapshot of all the playlists on your YouTube account and saves this data locally.
-It will record each video's title, uploader, video status, playlist, and description.
-It will then compare the differences between a previous snapshot and find and indicate any lost videos.
-All information is recorded into different CSV files, which can be revisited anytime for further information.
+This is a tool I developed to recover videos under these scenarios.
+Using YouTube's API, a snapshot of all your playlists' details are taken from your YouTube account.
+Then, a comparison is made with a previous snapshot to:
+- find videos that were not previously unlisted/privated/deleted
+- recover untracked privated videos that have been set to public again
+- ignore videos that were manually removed by the user and update the previous snapshot with any new changes

+It supports tracking across multiple accounts and additional accounts can be added at any time.

+All information is stored locally and can always be revisited for further information.

 <img src="demo/demo.gif" width="600">